chitkoko7214084/python_projects/README.md

-#This is my own python_projects codes
+#This is CS_224 class python codes.